Rqnsom/chess-turn-engine/README.md

 # Chess turn engine
-Turn engine fully implements all chess rules so it could be used to play chess or to make chess simulations.
+The turn engine fully implements all chess rules so it could be used to play chess or to make chess simulations.

-Engine provides a list of available and playable turns after each turn is played.
+The engine provides a list of available and playable turns after each turn is played.
 Any turn from the list can be played.
 Any played turn can be undone.

 Input for the engine are chess turns written in algebraic chess notation format.
-But for the simplicity sake, one can use `AvailableTurn` struct to transform simple layman's turn *Move piece from square A to square B* into a chess notation turn.
+But for simplicity's sake, one can use the `AvailableTurn` struct to transform a simple layman's turn *Move piece from square A to square B* into a chess notation turn.

 ## Display
-Chess engine provides a basic set of tools to print out the board state in ASCII format.
+The chess engine provides a basic set of tools to print out the board state in ASCII format.
 Few options are available for printing out the board state.
 Turn history can be printed out.
 Captured pieces can be printed out.
 ### `ViewMode::SimpleAscii` - Quite simple display format